-When it comes to substance abuse recovery, there is no “one-and-done” method that gets and keeps someone sober.
-However, with recent advances in the treatment realm, there are methods that can get someone sober much quicker and with minimal withdrawal symptoms than traditional methods.
+There is no “one-and-done” method for substance abuse recovery to get and keep someone sober.
+However, with recent advances in the treatment realm, some methods can get someone sober much quicker and with minimal withdrawal symptoms than traditional methods.
 Seem too good to be true?
 Fortunately, it may not be.

 What is NAD?

 Nicotinamide adenine dinucleotide (NAD) is an essential key compound present in almost all cells in a living creature.
 The purpose of NAD is to fuel metabolic processes, regulate gene expression, and repair DNA, among many other things.
 Without this powerful coenzyme, carbohydrates, fats, and amino acids would not be able to metabolize, causing a host of problems in the body.
-Depletion of NAD in the body, therefore, is linked to various disorders including: depression, anxiety, chronic fatigue, age-related diseases, and even addiction.
+Therefore, depletion of NAD in the body is linked to various disorders, including depression, anxiety, chronic fatigue, age-related diseases, and even addiction.

-Additionally, these disorders further deplete levels of NAD in the body, making symptoms worse and keeping the sufferer in a seemingly hopeless battle for well-being.
-Fortunately, there is a way to restore NAD levels, typically causing a subsiding, or even removal, of the disorders all together.
+Additionally, these disorders further deplete levels of NAD in the body, worsening symptoms and keeping the sufferer in a seemingly hopeless battle for well-being.
+Fortunately, there is a way to restore NAD levels, typically causing a subsiding, or even removal, of the disorders altogether.

 How to Restore NAD Levels through IV Therapy

-NAD+ IV therapy is an emerging vitamin therapy that brings light to the grimmest of situations.
+NAD+ IV therapy is an emerging vitamin therapy that brings light to the grimmest situations.
 Intravenous therapy is beneficial in restoring low NAD levels because it delivers a high dose of this coenzyme directly to the bloodstream, bypassing the stomach, which takes longer to digest.
-With this high dose, NAD levels are optimized, translating in more energy for the user.
+With this high dose, NAD levels are optimized, increasing the user’s energy.

-In fact, one of NAD+ therapy’s most praised attributes is that the user feels an overall sense of clarity, focus, and well-being when administered this therapy.
+One of NAD+ therapy’s most praised attributes is that the user feels an overall sense of clarity, focus, and well-being when administered this therapy.
 Furthermore, because NAD is notorious for alleviating pain, people who have become addicted to prescription painkillers can still get the help they need, but this time through a holistic, non-addictive approach.
 When pertaining to substance abuse, depending on the severity of addiction, NAD+ IV therapy is administered between 4 to 14 days.
-It is essential that the person looking to get relief from drug or alcohol addiction follow the recommended protocol from the qualified doctor administering NAD so that they receive all of the benefits from using such treatment.
+Therefore, the person looking for relief from drug or alcohol addiction must follow the recommended protocol from the qualified doctor administering NAD to receive all the benefits of using such treatment.

 How NAD+ Therapy Helps Treat Addiction

 Detox can feel overwhelming to someone addicted to drugs or alcohol.
-The thought of unpleasurable withdrawal symptoms can even keep someone in the cycle of using substances to avoid such consequences.
+The thought of unpleasant withdrawal symptoms can even keep someone in the cycle of using substances to avoid such consequences.
 However, with brain healing therapy, like NAD+ therapy, there is a way to detox with minimal withdrawal symptoms, getting a person on the path of recovery much quicker than many other traditional methods.
-The way that NAD+ therapy does this is by:

 - flushing all drugs out of the user’s system